tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/introduction/introduction.md

 ## About Java Runtime Lifecycle Management

 Lifecycle Management (LCM) is a part of JMS's reporting and management infrastructure.
-JMS enables users to observe and manage the lifecycles of their Java SE runtimes (on-premises or in the Cloud) by performing LCM operations such as Removing Java Runtimes.
+JMS enables users to observe and manage the lifecycles of their Java SE runtimes (on-premises or in the Cloud) by performing LCM operations such installing or removing Java Runtimes.

 As a customer, you can:
   * View and identify the Java Runtimes.
+  * Install Java Runtimes.
   * Remove unwanted Java Runtimes.
   * View and understand various status and logs related to LCM work requests.